Flashsj/Parent-Base/README.md

-# Parent-Base
+# BigBase
-A mod menu base for GTA - Custom UI, backend == BigBase
+This is a mod menu base for GTA 5.
+For educational use only.